Punishment for Carphone Warehouse for lack of data protection

-Carphone Warehouse claims to be the largest independent reseller of telecommunications equipment (predominantly mobile phones in the UK).
+Carphone Warehouse claims to be the largest independent reseller of telecommunications equipment (primarily cell phones in the UK).

-The company was the victim of a cyber attack in the summer of 2015, which, according to the British Data Protection Authority, was from Vietnam.
-A computer system of the company was the target.
-This system contained a total of 3,348,869 customer records, which hold of the following information:
+The company was the victim of a cyberattack in the summer of 2015, which, according to the UK’s data protection authority , originated in Vietnam .
+In the process, one of the company’s IT systems was targeted.
+This system contained a total of 3,348,869 customer records, which consisted of the following information:

 - Date of birth